As you begin your study of integers, you may feel a little confused, especially when working with negative integers.

 We know that the negative integers are whole numbers that are less than 0.
 Since they are less than 0, they always lie to the left of 0 on the number line.

-Positive numbers are whole numbers greater than 0 and always lie to the right of 0 on the number line.
+Positive integers are whole numbers greater than 0 and always lie to the right of 0 on the number line.
 These are the numbers that you've been working with since kindergarten, so you are now an expert.

 Remember that 0 is neither negative or positive.